- Sydney, Kangaroo Island, Red Centre, Top End and Great Barrier Reef: Five of the country's iconic sites in one trip

 Adelaide - Ayers Rock

-Flight to Ayers Rock via Alice Springs.
+Today you’ll fly to Ayers Rock via Alice Springs.
 Pick up your hire car at the airport and drive to Uluru.
 After hours of driving hundreds of miles in a straight line on the Stuart Highway, with a dazzling, blue sky and an endless horizon, Uluru suddenly rises up out of the unending, flat expanse - a huge silhouette under an electric sky.
 Tonight, in the red light of the Outback, sit on the bonnet, facing the totem rock – the Australians simply call it 'The Rock' – the sun darkening in the desert, gradually turning the sky pink, purple and then scarlet.
 It's a truly bewitching beauty.
 Located in the heart of the Outback, the Sails in the Desert is the stopover for the next two nights.
-Large, elegant canvases pitched in a setting that honours Aboriginal heritage.

-Things to see and experience At dawn or at the end of the day, enjoy some couple time alone while watching the sun rise or set on the monolith - The helicopter flight over Ayers Rock is simply magical - The Olgas, a series of 36 red domes: another unique site, owned by the Aboriginals.
+See Ayers Rock from above on a helicopter flight, where you can also admire the Olgas, a series of 36 red domes and another unique site, owned by the Aboriginals.
 Our advice: the rock is so huge that it can easily be seen from several miles away.
 Yet, curiously, all visitors stop at the same place to admire the show.
 We'll help you find your own little spot to enjoy it in peace.

 From the Red Centre to the Top End